Vasu77df/VasuperSiteSource/content/en/posts/debian-image-debootstrap.md

 EOF
 ```

 ****[chroot]**** Install a Linux kernel of your choosing.
 I chose the image `linux-image-amd64`.
-We also install `live-boot` which provides the necessary hooks for live system.
-We install `systemd-sys` (or an equivalent) as it's necessary for an init system.
-Let's install someother packages we might need in our distribution.
+We also install `live-boot` which provides the necessary hooks for LiveCD system.
+We install `systemd-sysv` (or an equivalent) as it's necessary for an init system.
+Let's install some other packages we might need in our distribution.
 You can also add packages to this list to get installed as part of the image you are building, allowing you to further customize the image to include software you want to distribute with your distro.
 ```
 apt update && \
 apt install --no-install-recommends \